A single decision can forever alter the course of your life. Including a decision like:

 Everyone is welcome to have their preferences for who they want to learn from.
 It’s essential, however, to distinguish Date With Destiny from Tony Robbin’s Unleash the Power Within “UPW” program.
 The material and the audience are completely different.

 Date With Destiny (DWD for short) is far superior and the attendees seem to be more committed.
 This makes for a much better experience at DWD compared to UPW.

 When I went to Date With Destiny for the first time, I was at a major crossroads in my life.
 I had been promoted rapidly through my twenties, and my work was meaningful.
 I also cared about the people I worked with.
 However, I felt anxious and held back.

 My superiors were highly capable, but I viewed myself as just as capable – and more so in many respects.
 Why then, was a working for them?
 Should I start my own company?
 Should I join a startup?
 I had many questions tumbling about in my head.

 Climbing the corporate ladder was too slow.

-I came out Date With Destiny in 2006 with a newfound energy and purpose for my career, and the courage to do something about it.
+I came out of Date With Destiny in 2006 with newfound energy and purpose for my career and the courage to do something about it.
 I’ll spare the details, but my career progressed much more rapidly in the ensuing years.

-We are now building our own businesses that are in line with our values, skills and interests.
+We are now building businesses that align with our values, skills, and interests.